susumutomita/2024-Superhack/README.md

 ## Usage

-- Open your browser and navigate to `http://localhost:3000`.
+- Open your browser and go to `http://localhost:3000`.
 - Create senryu poems, submit them to the blockchain, and vote on your favorites in the community.

 ## Future Prospects

+- **Multilingual Support**: I want to let people create and share senryu in many languages.
+- **Enhanced AI Features**: I plan to add more AI tools to

+I apologize, it seems there was a system interruption.
+Let me continue from where I left off:

+---

+## Usage

+- Open your browser and go to `http://localhost:3000`.
+- Create senryu poems, submit them to the blockchain, and vote on your favorites in the community.

+## Future Prospects

-- **Multilingual Support**: Expand the platform to support senryu creation and interaction in multiple languages.
+- **Multilingual Support**: I want to let people create and share senryu in many languages.
-- **Enhanced AI Features**: Integrate more advanced AI capabilities to offer users deeper insights and creative options for senryu creation.
+- **Enhanced AI Features**: I plan to add more AI tools to help users create better senryu.
-- **Visual Content Integration**: Add the ability to attach images or videos to senryu, enhancing the overall experience.
+- **Visual Content Integration**: Users may be able to add images or videos to their senryu.
-- **Global Competitions**: Host international senryu competitions with rewards and recognition.
+- **Global Competitions**: I hope to host global senryu contests with prizes.

 ## Contributing

-We welcome contributions to Onchain Senryu.
+I welcome contributions to Onchain Senryu.
 Please fork the repository and submit pull requests for review.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License